Natix1/PirateWatchDoug/README.md

 I'm sorry for anyone reviewing this code.
 Total mess.
 If I am every gonna work on this again I am making sure to split this up into multiple files and functions.
 For now enjoy.
+DISCLAIMER THIS IS A SELFBOT.
+AGAINST DISCORD TOS.
+EDUCATIONAL PURPOSES ONLY.
+MAKE SURE TO RUN ONLY WHEN YOU ARE CERTAIN YOU CAUSE NO HARM TO ANYONE!!!
+I AM NOT RESPONSIBLE FOR ANY DAMAGE YOU CAUSE WITH THIS, NO MATTER THE SEVERITY.
+AGAIN, I DO NOT CARE (but still go ahead and create an issue) IF A THERMONUCLEAR WAR BREAKS OUT BECAUSE OF THIS.
+I WARNED YOU.
 # setup guide
 1. Clone this repo & CD into it
 2. Create a file in that directory with the name '.env'